nanaya2/Disaster-Response-Pipeline/README.md

 ## 1. Objective <a name="Objective"></a>

-The objective of this project is to build a web app to analyze manually captured messages from disaster areas and classify them into one or more specific categories.
+The objective of this project is to build a web app to analyze manually captured messages from disaster areas and classify them into one or multiple specific categories.
 The goal is that this can help emergency workers, medical personal, goverment and others, speed up aid and improve distrubution of all resources to disaster areas.

 Appen (formally Figure Eight) has provided a dataset that provides thousands of messages from disaster areas.
 These messages haven already sorted into categories such as food, water, weather and others totaling 36 categories.
 This is what will be used to create ETL and ML pipelines for the project.